B.C. man imprisoned in Iran since 2008 returns to Canada - BC Local News

 Malekpour, who was a web programmer in Victoria and who had permanent resident status in Canada, was arrested in Iran in 2008 on allegations that an open-source program he made allowed photos to be uploaded to pornographic websites, according to Amnesty International.

 He was 33 years old and visiting his dying father at the time of the arrest.
-He spent more than a decade in Elvin Prison, the organization said.
+He spent more than a decade in Evin Prison, the organization said.

 A spokesperson with Global Affairs Canada did not provide details on Malekpour’s return, but said in a statement Canada welcomes the news he is back in Canada.